silentstranger5/blog/content/posts/json/json-parser.md

 In contrast, JSON syntax specification is much less rigorous.
 Between two tokens, you can have one space, or two, or tab, or entire newline, or no spaces at all.
 This means that we can't just parse stuff in place, we now need a *scanner* - a piece of software that discards all whitespaces and leaves only *tokens* - keywords and symbols.

-Data that is stored in JSON have much less rigorous specifications as well: there are no pre-defined keys that would tell you a type of data.
+Data that is stored in JSON has much less rigorous specifications as well: there are no pre-defined keys that would tell you a type of data.
 You have to infer a data type from the context, and it can be much more flexible as well.
 A value field can store:

 - Array
 - Object
 - Number
 - String
-- Logical constant
+- True or False
 - Null

 I think that you probably now have an idea about why parsing JSON seemed like a daunting task to me.
-Despite my being upset, I recalled that some time ago I read a wonderful book.
+Despite me being upset, I recalled that some time ago I read a wonderful book.
 It turned out to be of huge help.

 This book is [Crafting Interpreters](https://craftinginterpreters.com) by Robert Nystrom.
 Former game developer at Electronic Arts, Robert now works on the [Dart Language](https://dart.dev), so I probably would take it as a sign that he knows what he's doing.
 This book is easy to read, it has a lot of good code with nice explanations, and most important of all, this book is free!
-Don't just trust my words, try to read them and follow along.
+Don't just trust my words, try to read it and follow along.
 The original interpreter is implemented in Java, but there are [many other implementations](https://github.com/munificent/craftinginterpreters/wiki/Lox-implementations) as well, so you can follow along in any language.
 I would *recommend* that you do it unless are a huge fan of Java, of course; this will allow you to *think* about what you are doing instead of blindly typing the code.
 You can also gain some experience of reading a source code as well.

 The book describes an implementation of the full-fledged programming language.
 However, it's much more useful than that.
 In fact, the entire scanner with the basic framework of the parser is borrowed from this book.